 Letting a child stay off school is a dilemma for many parents.
 It is a sad fact, but children spread germs!
 This is due to their developing immune systems, dubious hygiene (particularly when they have a cold) and a lack of awareness concerning personal boundaries.
-They have no idea about the contagious nature of germs and are happy to generously share them with everyone they are in contact with.
+They have no idea about the contagious nature of germs.
+They are happy to generously share them with everyone they are in contact with.

 However, there are ways parents and schools limit this risk and prevent the spread of infections at home and school.
 These range from ensuring everyone has received advised immunisations, to making sure that children, parents and teacher all have high personal hygiene standards.

 Practising good personal hygiene is vital to control the spread of disease. it’s particularly important to know how and when to wash your hands.
 Everyone should wash their hands after using the toilet, before eating or handling food, and after handling animals.
 Use soap and ensure you don’t forget to wash between your fingers and around the thumbs.

 Teach your child the most effective technique for hand washing too and encourage them to properly wash their hands, particularly before eating.